 We share stories with each other in so many ways, but professional storytellers in the old tradition are what make my heart skip a beat.

 (So you can safely assume I’ll be attending the Scottish International Storytelling Festival in October!)

 Inside this cozy storytelling yurt in The Enchanted Forest, I found myself completely entranced while listening to the story of the great raven, creator of life.

 We all sat in a semi-circle with the kids up front, wide eyes and mouths agape.

 The storyteller sang her songs and animatedly shared the tale of Raven, who whipped the Earth into being with his wings and then offered his human creations both fire and water to help them survive.

 The magic wasn’t lost on adults as we all very reluctantly got up and headed out into the forest after just this one tale.

 Of course, true storytelling isn’t a quick event – it took our storyteller nearly 25 minutes to weave this tale through song and spoken word.
 It is an incredible art form.

-When visiting The Enchanted Forest, the storytelling yurt is absolutely not to be missed.
+When visiting The Enchanted Forest, I highly recommend the storytelling yurt.

 Quick Facts About The Enchanted Forest